I adore wearing gemstones, but not because they are mine. You can’t possess radiance; you can only admire it.Elizabeth Taylor.

-Well, rightly said!
-Gemstones are popular for their radiance.
-These are the most treasured stones that we use for jewellery.
-You might know a few popular gemstones, such as diamonds, emerald, ruby, etc. But the world of gemstones is vast.
+You might even know a few popular gemstones, such as diamonds, emerald, ruby, and saphire, but the world of gemstones is vast.

 What are Gemstones?